smarttransit-ai/ijcai22/README.md

 1. python 3.8
 2. Install all modules listed in "requirements.txt" (using the command pip install -r requirements.txt).
-3. Execute ```add_zip_codes.py``` to add retrieve zip codes for pickup and dropoff locations (this can take significant time, if you try with full data; so use small set of data, i.e., filter by date)
+3. Execute ```add_zip_codes.py``` to add retrieve zip codes for pickup and dropoff locations (this can take significant time (900 minutes for full data, with 25k trip requests), if you try with full data; so use small set of data, i.e., filter by date)
 4. Execute ```generate_travel_matrices.py``` to add travel time matrices and travel distance matrices (this can take significant time, if you try with full data; so use small set of data, i.e., filter by date)